Newbury Town F.C.

-Newbury Town F.C. is a now-defunct football club based in Newbury, England.
-During their long history, they twice won the Hellenic League and in 1994 they won Division 2 of the Isthmian League and reached the Quarter-Finals of the national FA Vase, but within a year had ceased to exist.
+Newbury Town F.C. was a football club based in Newbury, England.
+During their long history, they twice won the Hellenic League and in 1994 they won Division 2 of the Isthmian League and reached the Quarter-finals of the national FA Vase, but within a year had ceased to exist.
 Since then there have been two successor clubs playing at the same venue.